 As a cooperative homeowner, you have certain rights and responsibilities.
 These are outlined in your cooperative’s documents, which typically include the articles of incorporation, bylaws, proprietary lease or occupancy agreement, subscription agreement, and house rules.
 As a shareholder, you have a right to elect board members, to remove board members, and to amend the bylaws.
 You also have the responsibility to pay your monthly charges on time as well as follow all other rules and regulations of the cooperative.

-Here are some commonly asked questions from residents in housing cooperatives:
+Below are some commonly asked questions from housing cooperative residents:

 Do I need homeowners insurance?

 Yes, you need a special policy (HO-6), which is similar to renter’s insurance.
 Your cooperative generally carries a blanket insurance policy that covers damage to the cooperative’s property from fire, water, or other disasters.
 However, this policy generally does not cover any damage to personal belonging inside your unit.
 Additional insurance is recommended to cover your personal possessions and for your personal liability in the event of an accident in your hom